-Independence Day also commemorates the day when the two sub-continent namely India and Pakistan was parted from British India.
-This partition was done on midnight so Pakistan celebrates their Independence Day on 14th of August.
+Independence Day also commemorates the day when the two sub-continent namely India and Pakistan parted from British India.
+This partition was done at midnight so Pakistan celebrates its Independence Day on the 14th of August.
 Independence Day is celebrated all over India by hosting India’s national tricolour flag and showing love and respect towards the country.

 History Relation Of Independence Day

-Independence Day Essay, The British rule in India was started in the year 1757 with the victory rewarded to British at the battle of Plassey.
-As they won the British East India Company started to put their control over the country and they ruled over India for 100 years and later on replaced by British raj.
-The freedom fight of India was started in the year 1857 and continued till the year 1947 then finally got Independence from the British rulers.
+Independence Day Essay, British rule in India was started in the year 1757 with the victory rewarded to the British at the battle of Plassey.
+As they won the British East India Company started to put their control over the country and they ruled over India for 100 years and later on, were replaced by the British raj.
+The freedom fight of India started in the year 1857 and continued till the year 1947 then finally got Independence from the British rulers.

-The first revolutionary movement was started from Bengal with some radical and great leaders like Mahatma Gandhi, Aurobindo Ghosh, V. O. Chidambaram Pillai, Subhas Chandra Bose, e. t. c. some of the last freedom fights were organized by congress with the adoption of Gandhi Ji’s policy of non-violence and civil insubordination.
-Mahatma Gandhi Inspired the world to fight for freedom and also inspired many movements for civil rights with non-violence resistance.
+The first revolutionary movement was started in Bengal with some radical and great leaders like Mahatma Gandhi, Aurobindo Ghosh, V. O. Chidambaram Pillai, Subhas Chandra Bose, etc c. some of the last freedom fights were organized by Congress with the adoption of Gandhi Ji’s policy of non-violence and civil insubordination.
+Mahatma Gandhi inspired the world to fight for freedom and also inspired many movements for civil rights with non-violence resistance.

-He also led many campaigns for the problem of poverty, women’s various rights, to end untouchability, religious rights and he wanted for all these campaigns to achieve self-rule.
-The day when British granted Independence in the year 1947 a new challenge raised to Mahatma Gandhi in the form of a Muslim nationalist demanding for a separate Muslim homeland out of India and Hindu people.
-After the demand of Muslim nationalist and with the protest of many Muslims British India was parted into two dimensions the majority of Hindu community people and the majority of Muslim community people named as India and Pakistan respectively.
+He also led many campaigns for the problem of poverty, women’s various rights, to end untouchability and religious rights and he wanted for all these campaigns to achieve self-rule.
+The day when the British granted Independence in the year 1947 a new challenge was raised to Mahatma Gandhi in the form of a Muslim nationalist demanding a separate Muslim homeland out of India and Hindu people.
+After the demand of Muslim nationalists and with the protest of many Muslims British India was parted into two dimensions the majority of the Hindu community people and the majority of Muslim community people named India and Pakistan respectively.